Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,5443.766196132716,5462.457111.md

 ### Transcript

-> uh are you planning controller support uh we'll have to sort of see how that goes um i think we plan on doing some level of controller support at least make things easy for people to remap things i think that might be in the the plans but really don't know when that's gonna be just yet yes will there be mod support for dedicated
+> are you planning controller support, we'll have to sort of see how that goes, i think we plan on doing some level of controller support at least make things easy for people to remap things i think that might be in the the plans but really don't know when that's gonna be just yet yes will there be mod support for dedicated